Can Dogs Eat Cherries?

 Your Dog’s Esophagus Could Get Damaged

-However, there's still a possibility for your dog's esophagus to suffer damage from cherry pits and stems.
+There is a possibility for your dog’s esophagus to suffer damage from cherry pits and stems.
 A pit that gets stuck in or tears the esophagus lining can cause serious damage.

 Some of these symptoms include lethargy, vomiting and regurgitation, gagging, and not eating.